 Breakfast at Ale and Compass restaurant is a true treat when it comes to enjoying a leisurely morning at Walt Disney World.
 The restaurant is located off the lobby of Disney’s Yacht Club Resort.
 It is considered a table service dining location.

-The restaurant serves breakfast daily, offering reservation times until about noon.
+The restaurant serves breakfast daily, offering reservation times until 1:30 p.m.
 Therefore you can consider this late morning meal to be brunch if desired.

 You might also care to dine here during their evening service.
 The menu features refined classics with a modern flair in aesthetics.
 The dinner menu also has a nice seafood selection.